-Your first follow-up appointment will be 2 weeks after your surgery.
+- Your first follow-up appointment will be 2 weeks after your surgery. - Your second follow-up will be 2-3 months after your first appointment.

-- Depending on your surgeon and surgery type, you will have 2-4 follow-up appointments during the first year following your surgery.
-These appointments are subject to change due to patient needs. - We recommend waiting a minimum of 3 months for any additional surgery, medical or dental procedures to done.
+- Depending on your surgery you will have 2-4 follow-up appointments during the first year following your surgery.
+These appointments are subject to change due to patient needs. - We recommend waiting a minimum of 3 months for additional surgery, medical or dental procedures done.
 For two years post-surgery any additional procedures will require antibiotics.
+Please contact surgeon if you have additional questions.